PacLII Home | Databases | WorldLII | Search | Feedback

 Apart from imposing the maximum sentence the learned Magistrate made it consecutive to the sentence in the second count.
 This produced an overall sentence which was unduly harsh and excessive although I do not disagree with the sentiments expressed by the learned Magistrate when sentencing the Appellant.

-The power to order sentences to run consecutively is subject to two major limiting prles, which may be called thed the "one-transaction rule" and the "totality principle".
+The power to order sentences to run consecutively is subject to two major limiting principles, which may be called the "one-transaction rule" and the "totality principle".
 (THOMAS: ibid p.53).
 It should not be taken to mean that consecutive sentences cannot be imposed so long as the overall sentence is not unduly harsh and by the same token the outcome of the concurrent sentences are not rendered unduly lenient in view of aggravating features.

 For the above reasons I found that the sentences in Counts 1 and 2 were longer than were justified in the circumstances of this case.
 They were wrong in principle and manifestly excessive.

-Count 1 18 monimprisonment
+Count 1 18 months' imprisonment

 Count 2 9 months' imprisonment